tnebooks/10th-science/content.en/structural-organisation-of-animals/_index.md

 | Female genital aperture |11th |

-191 **Structural Organisation of Animals**
+### Respiratory System

-carbon dioxide diffuses out.
+Respiration takes place through the **skin** in leech.
+Dense network of tiny blood vessels called as capillaries containing the haemocoelic fluid extend in between the cells of the epidermis.
+The exchange of respiratory gases takes place by diffusion.
+Oxygen dissolved in water diffuses through the skin into haemocoelic fluid, while carbon dioxide diffuses out.
 The skin is kept moist and slimy due to secretion of mucus which also prevents it from drying.

 ### Circulatory System